causerp/cangjie_stdx/README.md

 - net: Provides network communication and secure transmission functions.
 - serialization: Provides the capability of serialization and deserialization.
 - unittest: Provides the capability to supply test data in serialized input formats when writing unit test code for Cangjie projects.
+- actors: Provides a concurrent programming model designed to simplify the handling of concurrent tasks.
+- effect: Provides a powerful non-local control operation.

 ## Operating Instructions